LucasXavierChurchman/KOBE-Bot/README.md

 * Further improve training data and methodology
 * Tune CNN hyperparameters and layers to further improve model accuracy and fit
-* Multiclass classfier with more types of plays (pass, block, steal, free-throw, etc.)
+* Multiclass classifier with more types of plays (pass, block, steal, free-throw, etc.)
 * Utilize object detection or other deep learning models

 ## References